Find Affordable College Courses

 Fairfield, CT

-Fairfield University came in at #14 in this year’s edition of the Best Health Professions Schools in the New England Region ranking.
+Fairfield University did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #14 on the list.
 Fairfield U is a medium-sized private not-for-profit school located in the suburb of Fairfield.

 The average amount in student loans that health professions majors at Fairfield U take out is $27,000.
 The average monthly payment of a loan this size is about $488, assuming that the borrower is on a 10-year repayment plan.